Pi Delta Psi: History

-National events
+As of 2025, Pi Delta Psi maintains chapters at more than 20 universities across the United States, with its national headquarters located in New York City.

+Symbols

+Pi Delta Psi's motto is "Excellence Through Brotherhood".
+The fraternity's pillars are Academic Achievement, Cultural Awareness, Righteousness, and Friendship/Loyalty.
+Its colors are red, white, and black.
+Its symbol is the dragon.
+Its publication is The Dragon.

+Activities

 National Convention

 Pi Delta Psi holds an annual National Convention in the August of each year.
 The National Convention is a formal 2-day meeting of members where the National Executive Board meets and discusses relevant fraternity issues with active members from all chapters.
 Discussed issues involve an overview of the fraternity, creating general goals, and national expansion.
 Cultural, professional, and/or leadership workshops are also held.
 The location of each year's National Convention is usually determined at the previous convention and changes annually.

 National Winter Conference

 Pi Delta Psi holds an annual National Winter Conference in January.
 The Winter Conference is a daylong leadership retreat where the National Executive Board meets and discusses relevant fraternity issues with representatives from each undergraduate chapter.
 The event is typically held in the New York metropolitan area.

 National Summer Weekend

 Pi Delta Psi holds an annual National Summer Weekend during the month of July each year.
 The National Summer Weekend is a 2-3 day series of events that includes the National Summer BBQ, National Summer Conference, and National Summer Banquet.

 The National Summer BBQ is normally held at Alley Pond Park in Queens, New York, and includes sporting events and chapter fundraising activities.
 The National Summer Conference is a private half-day event where the National Executive Board meets and discusses relevant fraternity issues with active chapter members.
 Elections for the following year's National Executive Board also take place during this event.
 The Conference is normally held in the New York metropolitan area.The National Summer Banquet is a formal dinner event for Pi Delta Psi members which is normally held near the location of the National Summer Conference.
 National announcements such as awards and scholarships are presented during this event.